pashonic/Evident.io-Python-SDK/README.md

 # Evident.io-Python-SDK

-This is a SDK I wrote for Evident.IO.
+This is a SDK I wrote for Evident.IO's web API.
 I wrote it because they didn't have a SDK written in Python.
 They acknowledged what I did and rewarded me with some goodies but nothing came of it after that (from what I know).

 ## Feature Highlights